ploomatt/Projects/README.md

-# Data Science Projects
+# Data Visualization Projects
-Welcome to my repository of personal data science projects!
-This collection showcases a variety of projects I've developed to explore data-driven solutions, sharpen my analytical skills, and experiment with different data science methodologies.
-Each project reflects my passion for deriving meaningful insights from data and applying machine learning, data visualization, and statistical techniques.
+Welcome to the Data Visualization Projects repository!
+This repository contains various data visualization projects showcasing different techniques and tools used to explore and present data effectively.